📦 microViz

 🔨 microViz

-functions are intended to be easy to use and flexible.
+functions are intended to be beginner-friendly but flexible.

 🔬 microViz

-extends and complements popular microbial ecology packages like phyloseq
+extends or complements popular microbial ecology packages, including phyloseq

 , vegan